 What happens during an asbestos survey?

-There are four main steps to take during an asbestos survey:
+There are four main steps that are needed for all types of asbestos survey:

-The surveyor will gather as much information from you as possible to make sure the type of survey you have carried out will give you what you need.
-This includes details about why you need the survey, details of the property (including who will be there) and any access problems which may be encountered, such as locked doors.
+The asbestos surveyor will gather as much information from you as possible.
+This is to make sure the type of survey you have carried out will give you what you need.
+This includes details about why you need the asbestos survey, details of the property (including who will be there) and any access problems which may be encountered, such as locked doors.

-The asbestos surveyor will visit the site to undertake the asbestos inspection.
-The nature of the inspection will depend largely on the type of survey being carried out.
-However, in general, asbestos surveyors will check every area of the property.
+The asbestos surveyor will visit the site to undertake the asbestos survey.
+The nature of the inspection will depend largely on the type of asbestos survey being carried out.
+However, in general, the asbestos surveys that our surveyors carry out will check every area of the property.
 This is carried out methodically, one area at a time, inspecting the floors, walls and ceilings.

-If the surveyor locates anything which they believe to be asbestos, they will take a small sample which can be sent to a laboratory for asbestos testing and analysis.
-When taking samples, an asbestos surveyor will try to take them from inconspicuous areas.
+If the asbestos surveyor locates anything which they believe to be asbestos, they will take a small sample which can be sent to a laboratory for asbestos testing and analysis.
+When taking asbestos samples, an asbestos surveyor will try to take them from inconspicuous areas.
 Samples are usually about the size of a 50p coin.
-They are then sealed in a small bag ready to go to the laboratory.
-During the inspection, the surveyor will take relevant notes and photographs – and if not already provided, they will draw a floor plan which can be marked with any sample or asbestos locations.
+Asbestos samples are then double sealed in small bags ready to go to the laboratory.
+During the asbestos survey, the surveyor will take relevant notes and photographs – and if not already provided, they will draw a floor plan which can be marked with any sample or asbestos locations.